-- 1. Go to Deception > Deception Status. - 2.
-Select the Deception VM. - 3.
-Click Download Package to download the FortiDeceptor Token Package.
-Packages can only be downloaded from Deceptions VMs with valid IP and that are in the following status: Initialized, Stopped, Running, or Failed. - 4.
+- 1. Go to Deception > Decoy & Lure Status. - 2.
+Select the Decoy VM(s) by clicking the appropriate check boxes.
+The topmost check box will select all VMs. - Click Download Package to download the FortiDeceptor Token Package.
+Packages can only be downloaded from Deceptions VMs with valid IPs.
+They must also be in one of the following statuses: Initialized, Stopped, Running, or Failed. - 4.
 Copy the FortiDeceptor Token Package to an endpoint (Windows or Linux). - 5.
-Unzip the FortiDeceptor Token Package: - For Windows, copy the file under the Windows directory and execute the windows_token.exe by doubleclicking the file. - For Ubuntu, open Terminal and execute python ./ubuntu_token.py.
+Unzip the FortiDeceptor Token Package: - For Windows, copy the file under the Windows directory and execute the windows\token.exe by double-clicking the file. - For Ubuntu, open Terminal and execute python ./ubuntu\token.py.

-Once the FortiDeceptor Token Package is installed on a real Windows or Ubuntu endpoint, it increases the deception surface and lures the attacker to a Deception VM.
+Once the FortiDeceptor Token Package is installed on a real Windows or Ubuntu endpoint, it increases the deception surface and lures the attacker to a Decoy VM.